This post may contain affiliate links.

 - In a small bowl, combine the almond flour, baking powder and sea salt.
 Whisk to fully combine. (steps 3 and 4)

-- Add the dry ingredients into the wet and mix to fully incorporate.
+- Add the dry ingredients into the wet ingredients and mix to fully incorporate.
 No need to over mix here, just get them combined. (steps 5 and 6)

 - Fold in the white chocolate chips or your favorite add ins.
 White chocolate is pretty darn sweet, you don't have to use the full amount if you don't like your blondies too sweet.
 You can add some nuts or something else to balance it out. (steps 7 and 8)

-- Pour the batter into the pan and spread evenly.
+- Pour the blondie batter into the pan and spread evenly.
 No need to save any white chocolate chips to sprinkle on top as they essentially get hidden once you bake these. (steps 10 and 11)

 Recipe Tips: